theohbrothers/docker-alpine-cron/README.md

 #!/bin/sh
 docker run -d \
     -e CRON='* * * * * /bin/echo "hello"\n* * * * * /bin/echo "world"'
-    -v /path/to/cronscripts/:/cronscripts/ \
     theohbrothers/docker-alpine-cron:3.17
 ```

 ## Usage

 1. Declare the contents of the crontab in `CRON` environment variable.
 Alternatively, mount crontab on `/var/spool/cron/crontabs/<user>`.
-2. If the crons refer to any scripts, you may mount a folder containing those scripts on `/cronscripts` or whereever you want
-3. Run the container.
+2. Run the container.
 If no errors are shown, your cron should be ready.

 ## Environment variables